rock-solid/comment-form/readme.txt

 License: GPLv2 or later
 License URI: http://www.gnu.org/licenses/gpl-2.0.html

-This plugin lets you customize plenty of things on the default comment forms.
+Advanced Comment Form lets you customize plenty of things on the default comment forms in WordPress.

 == Description ==

-The Comment Form plugin enables you to customize the WordPress comment form right from your dashboard.
+Advanced Comment Form enables you to customize the WordPress comment form right from your dashboard.

 You can find the settings page under `Comments > Comment Form` in the dashboard.

 Features:

-* hide the url field (where commenters can leave their urls)
+* hide the url field (where commenters can leave their urls) for standard, and non standard comment forms
 * hide the message that emails are not published and which fields are required
 * hide the text about which html tags are allowed
 * insert custom text before the form